ahakimsheik7/100-nights-sfmc/README.md

+# 🌟 Healthy Life Style Email Template

+## 📅 Project Date: May 29, 2025

+### 🕒 Time Spent
+We spent approximately **5 hours** working on this project, focusing on creating a professional, responsive, and accessible email template for a healthcare newsletter.

+---

+## 🛠️ Changes Made
+1. **Responsive Design**:
+   - Added media queries to ensure the email renders well on both desktop and mobile devices.
+   - Adjusted font sizes and padding for smaller screens.

+2. **Content Restructuring**:
+   - Organized content into sections for better readability.
+   - Added a clear and engaging Call-to-Action (CTA) button.

+3. **Accessibility Enhancements**:
+   - Included descriptive `alt` attributes for all images.
+   - Used high-contrast colors and readable font sizes for visually impaired users.

+4. **Cross-Client Compatibility**:
+   - Used table-based layouts and inline styles to ensure consistent rendering across major email clients like Gmail, Outlook, and Yahoo.

+5. **Styling Improvements**:
+   - Added a subtle box shadow and rounded corners to the email container for a modern look.
+   - Improved hover effects for the CTA button.

+---

+## 📩 Project Overview
+This project focuses on creating a visually appealing and responsive email template for a healthcare newsletter.
+The template is designed to:
+- Promote healthy lifestyle tips and weight loss programs.
+- Encourage users to join a healthcare program through a clear CTA.
+- Ensure compatibility across major email clients.

+---

+## 🧠 Features
+1. **Responsive Design**:
+   - Adaptive layout for both desktop and mobile devices.
+   - Media queries for smooth rendering on smaller screens.

+2. **Accessibility**:
+   - High-contrast visuals and legible typography for improved readability.
+   - Descriptive `alt` attributes for images.

+3. **Cross-Client Compatibility**:
+   - Table-based structure ensures consistent rendering across email clients.
+   - Inline styles prevent formatting issues in email clients that strip `<style>` tags.

+4. **Call-to-Action (CTA)**:
+   - A clear and engaging CTA button: **"Join Our Weight Loss Program"**, encouraging users to take action.

+---

+---

 # 🌿 Inamar Summer Fit Campaign

 **A compact, responsive, and accessible email template crafted for the Inamar Summer Fit campaign.**